Schrausser/The_Nuremberg_Chronicle_1493_Tables/Tab_fol_5r.md

 >"Henceforth we will treat of man, the fourth world. [...], he now created a sensible and understanding likeness in his own image, a being that could not be more perfect.
 And he made him out of clay or a clod of earth, after which he was accordingly named. [...] ", (Hadavas, [2023](https://digital.library.wisc.edu/1711.dl/3SXNV3NHBQLFQ8J), p.
 7).

 Citing Cicero's *De legibus liber primus* (c.f.
 Cicero and Cicero, [1496](https://doi.org/10.3931/e-rara-89116), p. aaiii).
-It should be *noted* here that the usual translation of the Latin *animal* as animal is somewhat misleading in this context, as the term *living being* would be a much more appropriate translation, especially since *the animal* is usually associated with *wild animal*, *that* would, however, be *bestia* in Latin[^1].
+It should be *noted* here that the usual translation of the Latin *animal* as animal is somewhat misleading in this context with *man*, as the term *living being* would be a much more appropriate translation, especially since *the animal* is usually associated with *wild animal*, *that* would, however, be *bestia* in Latin[^1].

 Table 2.
 Classification of the *four worlds* after the creation of man.
 ~~~